OpenDataDSL/website/blog/2023-05-11-data_flows/index.md

 :::info SMART curves use event-driven data flows
-Once the input data for our SMART curve is updated, the SMART curve will be build automatically using the **Build a forward curve** event.
+Once the input data for our SMART curve is updated, the SMART curve will be built automatically using the **Build a forward curve** action.
 :::

 #### Create the report that will define our newsletter